Fuzzball Documentation

 queueDepthuint32NoScheduler queue depth (default: 64)128

 ignoredAnnotations[]stringNoAnnotation keys to skip during scheduler annotation matching.
-A specific enumerated set of platform-internal fuzzball.io/* keys (e.g. fuzzball.io/workflow.id, fuzzball.io/job.name) is always ignored automatically — but this is an allowlist, not a prefix match, so user-defined keys placed under fuzzball.io/ are NOT auto-exempt.
+A specific enumerated set of platform-internal fuzzball.io/* keys (e.g. fuzzball.io/workflow.id, fuzzball.io/job.name) is always ignored automatically, as is the dynamically keyed fuzzball.io/connect/<service> namespace — but otherwise this is an allowlist, not a prefix match, so user-defined keys placed under fuzzball.io/ are NOT auto-exempt.
 This list is for additional keys handled by policy: expressions on your provisioner definitions.["nodepool"]

 Scheduler annotation matching

-A provisioner definition has two scoring knobs that determine its fitness for a given workflow job:
+A node provisioner has two scoring knobs that determine its fitness for a given workflow job:

 • definition.annotations — values matched key-by-key against the job’s annotations by scheduler annotation matching, with built-in matchers per key (string equality by default; the GPU dimensions use substring or numeric-minimum matchers; see Built-in matchers below).